Muneeb-Nazir/Automated-upgrade-single-node-Proxmox-VE-8.4.x-9-Trixie-/README.md

 If you have a paid Proxmox subscription and rely on enterprise repo, the enterprise repo will be disabled (script comments it out).
 You can re-enable it after upgrading if you have credentials.

 This script will backup VMs but you should still ensure external backups exist before proceeding.

+How to run (one-liner)
+curl -fsSL -o /root/upgrade-pve8-to-pve9.sh 'data:text/plain;base64,{{BASE64}}' && chmod +x /root/upgrade-pve8-to-pve9.sh && /root/upgrade-pve8-to-pve9.sh

+(Replace {{BASE64}} with the base64 of the script if you want to download via data URL; simplest is to paste the script into /root/upgrade-pve8-to-pve9.sh and run it.)

+Better:

+nano /root/upgrade-pve8-to-pve9.sh
+# paste script, save
+chmod +x /root/upgrade-pve8-to-pve9.sh
+/root/upgrade-pve8-to-pve9.sh

+After the upgrade

+Reboot (if you didn’t earlier).

+Verify:

+pveversion
+uname -r
+apt update

+Check VMs, storage, network bridges, firewall VM (OPNsense) and confirm everything boots.

+If you see any APT repo or GPG key warnings, copy the relevant apt update output and paste here — I will help fix quickly.

 Keep an eye on the log /root/pve9-upgrade.log.